36 Water vapor and condensates

 \[ \begin{align} c_f\left(p_v\right) &= \frac{p_v - p_{S,\text{min}}}{p_{S,\text{max}} - p_{S,\text{min}}}. \end{align} \]

-This would be the case, for example, if the temperature were equally distributed between $T_\mathrm{min}$ and $T_\mathrm{max}$ and the saturation vapor pressure in this interval depended linearly on the temperature, which is true to the first order.
-The idea is now to use one approach to calculate the vapor pressure with which to calculate the phase transition rates in the case $p_v>p_{S,\mathrm{min}}$ (in which only cloud formation can take place).
+This would be the case, for example, if the temperature were uniformly distributed between $T_\mathrm{min}$ and $T_\mathrm{max}$ and the saturation vapor pressure in this interval depended linearly on the temperature, which is satisfied to first order.
+The idea is now to express the vapor pressure with which the phase-transition rates are calculated, in the case $p_v>p_{S,\mathrm{min}}$ (the only case in which cloud formation can take place at all), via the ansatz

 \[ \begin{align} p_v^{(\text{eff})} = p_{S,\text{min}} + \xi\left(p_v - p_{S,\text{min}}\right)\tag{36.38}\label{eq:p_v_eff} \end{align} \]